6 Tech-Savvy Solutions to Make You a Meeting Planning Pro

 Taking Back Control of Your Meetings

-Job growth in the meeting and event planning sectors is expected to grow at a rate of 11% from 2016 to 2026.
+Job growth in the meeting management and event planning sectors is expected to grow at a rate of 11% from 2016 to 2026.
 And that's because our work lives are intertwined with meetings, so instead of just accepting the status quo, let's change it, one meeting, one meeting participant, one meeting manager at a time.

 We wanted to face common meeting obstacles and challenges head-on and provide solutions to help overcome them.
 We see you, unproductive meetings, and we are coming for you: